Tips For Buying Stock At Physical Car Auctions

 Decide On Your Fair Max Bid

-Ahead of your lots, consider what your max bid will be for each vehicle in order to achieve a healthy profit margin, bearing in mind the likely cost of preparation and repairs for resale.
+Ahead of your lots, consider what your max bid will be for each vehicle in order to achieve a healthy profit margin.
+Bear in mind any potential repair or cleaning costs, both in terms of what is known and what is unknown, even if you just include a small buffer.
 Bidding can be fast and competitive and you don’t want to overpay in the heat of the moment.

-Check online advertisers, like Auto Trader, and media companies, like Kelly Blue Book, to find out the current market value of the vehicles you are bidding for.
+Use online advertisers, like Auto Trader, and media companies, like Kelly Blue Book, to find out the current market value of the cars you are considering bidding for.
+Evaluate potential profit margins based on the market.
+This will help you create a sensible cap on your bids.
 Don’t be tempted to pay more than your max bid or you might risk your profit margin.

-Consider The Seller & Why They Might Be Selling
+Consider The Seller & Their Reasons For Selling

 There can be any number of reasons why a vehicle is being sold.
 For example: A private owner may be upgrading their car to a newer model OR they might be getting rid of a vehicle near the end of its life and hoping to make back some money.
-Another dealer might not have demand in their market for a particular vehicle but that doesn’t mean it won’t be right for yours.
+Another car dealership might not have demand in their region for a particular vehicle but that doesn’t mean it won’t be right for yours.

 Look out for large numbers of similar or the same makes and models; these vehicles may be ex-fleet vehicles.
 Try to discover what type of fleet user owns the vehicles because some fleet owners will care for their fleets better than others and some industries have a reputation for poor driving habits.
 For example, there are differences between mobility, taxi and courier vehicle drivers.